Duties after Records Approval

-Non-existent property included on the appraisal roll is property that does not exist either in the form or at the location described on the appraisal roll.
-On the motion of the chief appraiser or the property owner, the ARB may correct, before the end of five years after Jan.
-1 of the tax year, any errors involving non-existent property.
+Non-existent property.
+Non-existent property included on the appraisal roll is property that doesn’t exist either in the form or at the location described on the appraisal roll.
+On the motion of the chief appraiser or the property owner, the ARB may correct, before the end of five years after January 1 of the tax year, any errors involving non-existent property.
 Again, taxes may not be delinquent for the years corrected.

-If the chief appraiser and property owner do not agree on a motion to correct the appraisal records within 15 days after the property owner files the motion, the property owner is entitled to a hearing on the motion if requested.
+One-third over-appraisal error.
+The chief appraiser or a property owner may file a motion to correct an appraisal error that results in a wrongly appraised value for the owner’s property.
+If the chief appraiser and property owner do not agree on a motion to correct the appraisal records under Section 25.25(d) within 15 days after the property owner files the motion, the property owner is entitled to a hearing on the motion if requested.

 The correction motion must be brought before taxes on the property become delinquent.
-The ARB may correct the value if the property was not the subject of a protest or a written agreement.
-The ARB may not make a requested appraisal roll correction if the owner's property was the subject of an ARB hearing in which the owner appeared and offered evidence or argument and the ARB made a determination on the merits or the appraised value was the result of a written agreement between the owner or owner's agent and the appraisal district.
+The property owner must comply with Section 42.08 (payment of taxes – see next section on tax payment during an appeal).
+The ARB may correct the value if the property was not the subject of a protest for the year under Chapter 41, Property Tax Code, or a written agreement.
+Section 25.25(d) prohibits the ARB from making a requested appraisal roll correction if (1) the owner's property was the subject of an ARB hearing in which the owner appeared and offered evidence or argument and the ARB made a determination on the merits or (2) the appraised value was the result of a written agreement between the owner (or agent) and the appraisal district.

 The property owner must pay a late-correction penalty if the ARB makes a change.
 The amount of the penalty is 10 percent of the taxes due on the new value.
 The 10 percent penalty must be paid to each taxing unit affected by the change.